Hello and welcome to the podcast of Lotus Eaters episode 1236.

 And Lee Harris has a novel here.

-After Birmingham Council removed England and Union flags from lamp posts, the lads with the cherry picker are out again and they're putting them back up even higher.
+After Birmingham Council removed England flags and union flags from lampposts, the lads with a cherry picker are out again and they're putting them back up even higher.

 Fucking me.

-Well, two guys, Carl put some of them in.
+Well, to be honest, Carl put some of them in.

 So I can't control them.